 Jon Moss, Head of Group Technical at Redrow talks about non-repeating thermal bridges, changes to Part L and how lintels are a key area for improvement in the building fabric.

-Alex Brooks – AES
+Alex Brooks – AES Sustainability Consultants

-Alex Brooks is a director at AES sustainability consultants.
+Alex Brooks is a Director at AES Sustainability Consultants.
 He speaks about the importance of collaboration when trying to meet Part L regulations and climate change targets and how solutions such as Hi-therm+ can improve the building fabric.

-Ben Cheetham – Keystone
+Ben Cheetham – Keystone Lintels

-Sites throughout the UK Ben Cheetham, Keystone’s Specification Manager, explains how Keystone’s Hi-therm+ solution addresses the problem of thermal bridging in traditional style steel lintels and is a proven way to comply with tightening building regulations.
+Ben Cheetham, Keystone’s Specification Manager, explains how Keystone’s Hi-therm+ solution addresses the problem of thermal bridging in traditional style steel lintels and is a proven way to comply with tightening building regulations.

 ↓